mre/mre.github.io.v2/blog/2017-hacktoberfest.md

     = help: for further information visit https://rust-lang-nursery.github.io/rust-clippy/v0.0.165/index.html#needless_borrow
 ```

-Simply try some of the suggestions and see if the project still compiles and the tests still pass.
+Just try some of the suggestions and see if the project still compiles and the tests still pass.
 Check out the links to the documentation in the help section to learn more.
 Start small to make your changes easier to review.